Rishith16/An-autonomous-delivery-agent-that-navigates-a-2D-grid-city-to-deliver-packages/README.md

 ##Results & Outputs
  - After running an experiment, all results, logs, and plots are saved in the outputs/ directory.
- -  -You may find:
+ -   You may find:
  -   Path visualizations (matplotlib plots of explored paths).
- -   -Summary stats (travel cost, time taken, success rate).
+ -   Summary stats (travel cost, time taken, success rate).
- -    -Dynamic maps (showing moving obstacles over time).
+ -   Dynamic maps (showing moving obstacles over time).
  - Example:
       ``` outputs/
          ├── run_2025-09-22_10-00-01/